lazywitt/youtubetrending/README.md

 # youtubetrending

+# USAGE
+- replace ApiKey field in configs/scraper-dev.yml with your youtubeV3 api key/s.
+- run server/server.go which is the main for this project.
+- doing the above will trigger the youtube scraper in background and will expose an http server at localhost:4000

+# Project Structure
 GO project consists of 3 service packages -

 * db
   - dbService is dao level service interacting with PGDB to perform CRUD operations